y-hrubskyi/rent-a-car/README.md

 ## Overview

 Rent a Car App is a web application that allows users to browse and rent cars.
 The platform provides a catalog of available cars, with options to filter by model and rental price.
 Users can also add cars to their favorites list.
+Additionally, the project incorporates a responsive design approach to ensure optimal viewing across different devices.

 ## Preview